athomasq/athomasq.github.io/categories/memos/writing-investor-updates.md

 If your cap table is mostly friends and family, or angels without startup or tech experience, then -- candidly -- they are unlikely to be able to help you much.
 In this case, I would not spend time writing detailed regular updates for them.
 A status email once a year is all you need.

 If your cap table includes institutional investors, experienced angels, well-connected operators etc, then they may be able to help you in the ways I describe above.
-But note that helping you has a cost: dollars, reputational capital, and time, respectively.
+But note that helping you has a cost: follow-on investment costs **dollars**, introductions cost **reputational capital**, and advice costs **time**.

-Writing regular, informative investor updates makes it **substantially more likely** that your investors will be willing to pay that cost when you ask.
+Writing regular, informative investor updates makes it **substantially more likely** that your investors will be willing to pay these costs when you ask.
 It also makes their help more effective and relevant.

 <br/>